myAvatar-Development-Community/.github/profile/README.md

-# Welcome to the myAvatar Development Community
+# Welcome to the myAvatar™ Development Community

-The **myAvatar Development Community** contains community-driven documentation, projects, and templates for Netsmart's myAvatar™ EHR.
+The **myAvatar™ Development Community** contains community-driven documentation, projects, and templates for Netsmart's myAvatar™ EHR.

 ## Documentation